Table of Contents

 Weliver rated the brand almost perfectly, so as you can imagine, there are more pros than cons in his Boxed review.

 One of his top benefits of the service?
 Time and money.
 He wrote that ordering from Boxed saves “me from going as often and shrink[s] my list when I am there.”

 Due to the nature of the brand, he says that “selection is limited,” and that because products are sold in bulk only “they’ll take up more space in your cabinets and closets.”
 Two important points to consider when deciding if Boxed is right for you.

-There are certainly some great things about Boxed, but from what we’ve read in customer reviews, the service may not be suited for everyone.
+There are certainly some great things about Boxed, but from what I’ve read in customer reviews, the service may not be suited for everyone.
 More often than not, shoppers recommend the brand thanks to its selection, prices, and easy-to-navigate website.

 Is Boxed Worth It?